 But they're also "just infrastructure", and open infrastructure is always better in the long run.
 So we're making these components open-source, with commercial friendly licenses.
 They'll help you get started with building your own 3D tools.

 And if you need a hand, get in touch. -RMS

-A Unity-compatible C# library for geometric computations like 2D/3D Vector Math, Curves and Surfaces, Spatial Queries, and Implicit Surfaces.
-A powerful adaptive triangle mesh class, and many mesh processing algorithms, like Remeshing and Simplification.
+A Unity-compatible pure C# library for geometric computations like 2D/3D Vector Math, Curves and Surfaces, Spatial Queries, and Implicit Surfaces.
+A powerful adaptive Triangle Mesh class, and many mesh processing algorithms, like Remeshing and Simplification.
 Boost License, completely free for commercial use.
 See the Github Readme for more details.
 Samples and Demos here.
 A Nuget package is also available.

 A 3D CAD application framework built on Unity.
 Build and deploy a CAD app for VR, Desktop, and Mobile from the same codebase.
 MIT License.
 Sample apps here.
 Note: Under very active development - fork it!

 A C# library for converting 3D triangle meshes into GCode toolpaths suitable for 3D printing, on your Makerbot, RepRap, or what-have-you.
 Under active development, but already quite functional.
 Excellent handling of overlapping shells and open-sheet meshes.
 MIT License.
-See the gsSlicerApps repository for in-progress front-end apps.
+See the gsSlicerApps repository for demos and a 2D slicer/viewer.